 Brush a bunch of soil from the roots and place it on the soil layer in the jar making sure the roots are covered with a bit more soil.
 Next, add a few river rocks and a layer of moss.

 Give the plant a light watering as close to the roots as possible.
 Wipe the inside of the glass with a lint-free cloth and put the lid on top.
 Keep out of direct sunlight.

 I’ve had the terrarium for a few weeks now and all seems good.
-Every once in a while, I remove the lid to let a little moisture escape and I’ve only had to water it once due to its own evaporation.
+Every once in awhile, I remove the lid to let a little moisture escape.
+I’ve only had to water it once due to its own evaporation.